Municipal Asset Management Requirements

 ASSET MANAGEMENT PLAN REQUIREMENTS

 The federal Gas Tax Agreement required Ontario municipalities to develop and implement asset management plans by December 31, 2016.
 Almost all municipalities have successfully developed a baseline asset management plan in alignment with Ontario’s Building Together: Guide for Municipal Asset Management Plans.

 Municipalities are expected to continuously improve and implement their existing asset management plans according to the requirements of the Asset Management Planning Regulation under the Infrastructure for Jobs and Prosperity Act, 2015.

 ASSET MANAGEMENT REPORTING REQUIREMENTS

-Municipalities must demonstrate to AMO:
+Municipalities must demonstrate:

 - That asset management plans are being used to guide infrastructure planning and investment decisions; and

 - That federal Gas Tax funds are being used to address priority projects identified in the plans.